 Yes, there are core texts you must know.
 The rest?
 Some offer helpful insights.
 Others just fill space.

 Know what you’re looking for.
-Define your needs first.
+Define your goal first (not any goal: formulate SMART goals).
 Then go find what fits.

 You’re reading a text.
 There’s an interesting footnote.
 You follow it.
 That new article has another reference.
 You follow that too.